 Pristine Gutiérrez Lake is perfect for fishing, kayaking or stand up paddle.
 Since it is sourced by rainwater and not melting glaciers, it’s warmer than Nahuel Huapi Lake and has many small sandy beaches and camping areas along its shores.

-The Coihue forest, named after the evergreen tree of the same name, offers a lush area for horse riding tours and trekking.
+The Coihue forest, named after the evergreen tree of the same name, offers a lush area for horse riding and trekking tours.
 Villa Los Coihues also has a paleontological museum where visitors can appreciate the geological evolution of Patagonia, one of the densest areas for dinosaur fossil discoveries in the world.
 To find the ranger post walk two kilometers from the Coihue Village along the western part of the Gutierrez Lake, or take the public bus n°50 on the frontage road.

 Heading up from Mascardi Village

 Named after a 17th-century Jesuit missionary, its surface area is 40 kilometers squared.
 The 200 meter-deep lake is formed in a V shaped with two arms formed from the melting glacier’s path.
 The Cathedral arm is seen first,where the Guillelmo stream flows into it.
 This crossing point is where to verge right onto the rubble province road 82 that leads toward Tronador and Cascada de los Alerces.

 The Tronador Route & Isla Corazón